valmeylan/bayesiancomputation/README.md

 It was asked to implement three methods presented in class, on a dataset of our choosing.

 We had to apply these methods on three qualitatively different models.

+I performed a Bayesian inference on GARCH(1,1) models as my programming project.

+• Python implementation of the MCMC Metropolis-Hastings algorithm for GARCH(1,1) models with (i) normal innovations ; (ii) student-t innovations.

+• Interweaved (a) the Rejection Sampling and (b) the Importance Sampling algorithms for (iii) student-t data-augmented GARCH(1,1) model.

+• Algorithm tuning and cost highlights.